 Most older laptops will run Windows 10, and that’s fine—there’s no rush to upgrade.
 Windows 10 in S Mode, though annoying, can be switched out of easily if you find it on a budget laptop.
 If you want to buy a Windows 10 PC with the intent of upgrading it to Windows 11, we recommend you start here with a list of older laptops that are Windows 11-eligible.

-Updated on June 28 with additional deals, and to remove expired deals.
+Updated on August 12 with new pricing and to remove expired deals.